Boeing's Starliner capsule docks with space station in uncrewed flight test

 Boeing said the two defective thrusters posed no risk to the rest of the spaceflight, which comes after more than two years of delays and costly engineering setbacks in a program designed to give NASA another vehicle for sending its astronauts to and from orbit.

 Docking with ISS took place at 8:28 p.m.
-EDT (0028 GMT Saturday) as the two vehicles flew 271 miles (436 km) over the south Indian Ocean, according to commentators on a live NASA webcast of the linkup.
+EDT (0028 GMT Saturday) as the two vehicles flew 271 miles (436 km) over the south Indian Ocean off the coast of Australia, according to commentators on a live NASA webcast of the linkup.

+It marked the first time spacecraft from both of NASA's Commercial Crew Program partners were physically attached to the space station at the same time.
+A SpaceX Crew Dragon capsule has been docked to the space station since delivering four astronauts to ISS in late April.

 BUMPY ROAD BACK TO ORBIT